sequenceiq/blog/source/_posts/2014-03-21-hoya-at-sequenceiq.markdown

 (e.g. provision Hadoop on Docker, read our previous [post](http://blog.sequenceiq.com/blog/2014/03/19/hadoop-2-dot-3-with-docker/))

 YARN separates the processing engine from the resource management - and acting effectively as an OS for Hadoop.
-With YARN, you can now run multiple applications in Hadoop, all sharing a common resource management and improves cluster utilisation (follow this blog post as we will release metrics soon).
+With YARN, you can now run multiple applications in Hadoop, all sharing a common resource management and improving cluster utilisation (we will release some metrics soon).
 YARN also provides the following features out of the box:

   * Management and Monitoring.